brao72/-BiCrypt/README.md

 ## Installation

-Follow these steps to set up the **Two-User Encryption** project on your local machine.
+Follow these comprehensive steps to set up the **Two-User Encryption** project on your local machine.

 ### Prerequisites

 - **Python 3.x** installed on your system.
 You can download it from [here](https://www.python.org/downloads/).
+- **Git** installed on your system.
+You can download it from [here](https://git-scm.com/downloads).

 ### Steps